DERHAEUPTLING/contao-yet-another-boilerplate/README.md

 - `dcaconfig.php` contains presets
     including a list of all available Conten Elements, that could be disabled, if not needed in the project.

+## contao installation
+- upload contao as usual
+- upload this bundle to root.
+you can skip the folders `app/` and `build`.
+- install with contao install tool `contao/install.php`.
+- import Template `website.spq`
+- create user
 <br><br>

 # Build Tools